code-distortion/backoff/README.md

 // insert an initial retry that happens straight away
-// before the backoff algorithm starts (default = off) ->immediateFirstRetry()      // insert an immediate retry ->immediateFirstRetry(false) // don't insert an immediate retry ->noImmediateFirstRetry()    // don't insert an immediate retry
+// before the backoff algorithm starts (default = off) ->immediateFirstRetry()      // insert an immediate retry ->immediateFirstRetry(false) // don't insert an immediate retry, or ->noImmediateFirstRetry()    // don't insert an immediate retry

-// turn off delays or retries altogether - useful when running tests (default = enabled) ->onlyDelayWhen(!$runningTests) // enable or disable delays (disabled means delays are 0) ->onlyRetryWhen(!$runningTests) // enable or disable retries (disabled means only 1 attempt can be made)
+// turn off delays or retries altogether - useful when running tests (default = enabled) ->onlyDelayWhen(!$runningTests) // enable or disable delays (disabled means delays are 0) ->onlyRetryWhen(!$runningTests) // enable or disable retries (disabled means only 1 attempt will be made)
 ```

 Here is some customisation to the retry logic you can use when [using the `->attempt()` method](#use-backoff-to-manage-the-retry-process)…